-Source of data: Health Information Centre of Institute of Hygiene; Data of annual report of healthcare establishments.
+Source of data: Health Information Centre of Institute of Hygiene; Data of annual report of health care establishments.
 Available on Official Statistics Portal of Statistics Lithuania http://osp.stat.gov.lt/en.
-Coverage:
+Reference period:

-- All healthcare institutions should report, but quality and coverage of private healthcare institutions, especially having no contract with Compulsory Health Insurance Fund, reporting is not complete. - The number of PET exams is very low in 2012 as in Lithuania the first PET scanner started to be used at the end of 2012.
+All health care institutions should report, but quality and coverage of private health care institutions, especially having no contract with Compulsory Health Insurance Fund, reporting is not complete.
+The number of PET exams is very low in 2012 as in Lithuania the first PET scanner started to be used at the end of 2012.
+The lower number of PET exams in 2022 was due to renovations in Nuclear Medicine Department carried out in one of two hospitals having PET.
+For this reason, work had to be stopped for some time.